jcrumb/turbocharger/README.md

 # Troubleshooting
-If you don't receive a notification after a couple minutes, there may have been a problem processing your order. this happens most often when using the app for the first time.
+If you don't receive a notification after a couple minutes, there may have been a problem processing your order.
+This happens most often when using the app for the first time.
 Turn off the proxy, change a plate on one of your cars first and after that order goes through, turn it back on and change again.

 # How it works